lucamozzz/lucamozzz/README.md

 ## Presentation
 I'm a Computer Science (BSc) student at Unicam (Università di Camerino) and I'm about to graduate.
-I'm still looking for a specific field to deep-dive in but, in the meantime, I like working on all kinds of projects, especially those where UI/UX thinking is required.
+I'm still looking for a specific field to deep-dive into but, in the meantime, I like working on all kinds of projects, especially those where UI/UX thinking is required.
 <br>Feel free to take a look at my <a href="motsiiih.github.io" target="_blank">personal webpage</a>!

 ## Technologies